akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

 If an application has long-running tasks it is pretty common that there can be performance and/or memory issues.
 At first glance, it looks easy to add metrics as the .net framework contains a couple of very simple classes like <code>Stopwatch</code> and <code>GC</code>.
 The problems appeared when metrics should be logged in different ways depending on an object type, environment and so on.

-The idea of this article is combine several known approaches to write the code that can be reused for solving different applications needs.
+The idea of this article is combine several known approaches to write the code that can be reused for work with different metrics.

 <pre><code class="language-cs">public class MetricsWatcher : IDisposable
 {